idansc/discriminative_class_tokens/README.md

 `python run.py --class_index 283 --train True  --evaluate True`

 #### Hyperparameters:
 The hyperparameters can be changed in the `config.py` script.
+Note that the paper results are based on stable-diffusion version 1.4.

 #### Outputs

-The script will create folders and store tokens representation in `pipeline_token\` and the images in `img\.`
+The script will create folders and store tokens representation in `pipeline_token` and the images in `img.`

 ## Citation